This FAQ explains what to expect of the Aria storage engine (below referred to only as 'Aria').

 Note that if you change the page size you have to dump all your old tables into text (with mysqldump) and remove the old Aria log and files:

-The MyISAM like DYNAMIC and FIXED format are extremely simple and has very little space overhead, so it's hard to beat them for when it comes to simple scanning of not modified data.
-The DYNAMIC format does however get notable worse over time if you update the row a lot in a manner that increases the size of the row over time.
+The MyISAM-like DYNAMIC and FIXED format are extremely simple and has very little space overhead, so it's hard to beat them for when it comes to simple scanning of unmodified data.
+The DYNAMIC format does however get notably worse over time if you update the row a lot in a manner that increases the size of the row over time.